 I am a professional dressmaker/ tailor and have been in business for more than 20 years.
 I have been involved in teaching/sewing as a volunteer for most of my adult life in various forms and enjoy the opportunity to introduce others to an art that can be not only fun and economical, but with practice and work can also become a career.

 Sewing, just due to its very nature, is better in a hands-on situation and such I would be planning to meet with students personally.
 Before the first lesson, I would prefer to speak with students on the phone and discern their interests and goals.
 From this I will be able to craft my lessons to match with these goals and recommend any such equipment as may be needed initially.
 I look forward to speaking with anyone who is interested in pursuing sewing or needle arts and would be happy to answer any further questions.
+I am a professional dressmaker/ tailor and have been in business for more than 20 years.
+I have been involved in teaching/sewing as a volunteer for most of my adult life in various forms and enjoy the opportunity to introduce

 I was taught basic crochet, embroidery and crewel work by my invalid grandmother as a young child as she was embarrassed that she had "failed" in her teaching of my mother, her only child.
 I still have several examples of tablecloths and such that we worked on together.
 My mother wasn't totally inept.
 Though she was primarily a fantastic gourmet cook, after my grandmother passed, she was determined to carry on the legacy that my grandmother and I shared and as such signed us both up for needlepoint classes for several years.
 I still have examples of this work as well.
 Other than passing on these skills to my four daughters & granddaughters (or at least attempting to in a couple of cases), I no other formal education in needlework-- just a love and appreciation of the results' beauty and design.